-A great city break is the historic UNESCO township of Ohrid nestled on the ancient shores of Lake Ohrid.
+A great city break is the historic UNESCO township of Ohrid nestled on the ancient shores of Lake Ohrid, and is one of our best family city breaks.
 Here families can explore a plethora of sites and experience the wonders of both history and nature.

 A quick walk along the cobblestone laneways of Old Ohrid will take you to an ancient theatre where the kids can jump on stage and perhaps put on a impromptu act for you whilst you watch from the stands.
 Or perhaps you could take a walk along the lakeside boardwalk to Kaneo Beach where you can feast on the unique trout caught from the lakes depths before exploring the archaeological site of Plaoshnik and then climbing up to Samuel’s Fortress which is said to have been built by Alexander the Greats father Philip himself.

 But to take full advantage of the location, charter one of the traditional fishing boats and sail to Sveti Naum where the kids can run around, row along a hidden river and explore a medieval monastery before heading back via the Bay of Bones, a prehistoric immersive museum which is well worth your while.
 Or, if you would rather just relax, you could park yourself on the shores of the lake for the duration of your trip!

 Wizz Air offers flights from both England and France to Ohrid airport.
 Some visitors prefer flying into the country’s capital city of Skopje and taking a bus to Ohrid.